nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

 > forgetfulness may be a good strategy." -- [_Space-Efficient Manifest Contracts_][g]
 <!-- Section 10, bottom of page 23 -->

-The forgetful method is simple.
+The forgetful method is exceptionally simple.
 When applying a new contract to a value, first check whether it is wrapped in a similar contract.
 If so, then replace the existing wrapper with one that combines: